Mahbubgit/bdtools-client/README.md

         Header menu contains Home, Tools, Business Summary, Reviews, Blogs and Login menu.
     </li>
     <li>
         After successful login, you can view 3 more header menu.
-These are: Dashboard, Sign Out and Profile Image where includes logged in user name, Profile, Settings and Sign Out.
+These are: Dashboard, Sign Out and Profile Image where includes logged in user name, Profile and Sign Out.
     </li>
     <li>
         Home page displays beautiful dynamic sections such as Banner, Tools, Business Summary, Reviews, New produced Tools, Customer Feedback, Contact and Footer.